Laura-Villain/Levonorgestrel/README.md

 # Levonorgestrel-Model
-Whole-body PBPK model of Levonorgestrel as well as ethinyl estradiol
+Whole-body PBPK model of Levonorgestrel as well as ethinylestradiol

 This repository contains: